Don't Play That: Background

-King Von teased the song on October 7, 2020.
-The first version contained a guest participation by Key Glock.
+On February 4, 2022, King Von's first official posthumous single, "Don’t Play That", was released, representing also his first collaboration with 21 Savage.
+King Von teased the song on October 7, 2020 on Instagram, when the first version contained a guest participation by Key Glock.
 On April 30, 2021, a demo version of "Don't Play That" leaked online.